Leiomyosarcoma: Mechanism

 Smooth muscle cells make up the involuntary muscles, which are found in most parts of the body, including the uterus, stomach and intestines, the walls of all blood vessels, and the skin.
 These are the areas where LMSs originate.
 LMSs also often develop in the retroperitoneal region which consists of the suprarenal glands, the kidney, and ureter.
 Just as it is not known what truly causes most sarcomas, LMSs have similarly complex karyotypes and it is suggested that because of the complexity, genomic instability might be the cause.

 Uterine leiomyosarcomas come from the smooth muscle in the muscle layer of the uterus.
 Cutaneous leiomyosarcomas derive from the pilo-erector muscles in the skin.
 Gastrointestinal leiomyosarcomas might come from smooth muscle in the gastrointestinal (GI) tract, or alternatively, from a blood vessel.
 At most other primary sites—retroperitoneal extremity (in the abdomen, behind the intestines), truncal, abdominal organs, etc.—leiomyosarcomas appear to grow from the muscle layer of a blood vessel (the tunica media).
 Thus, a leiomyosarcoma can have a primary site of origin anywhere in the body from a blood vessel.

 The tumors are usually hemorrhagic, soft, and microscopically marked by pleomorphism, abundant (15–30 per 10 high-power fields) abnormal mitotic figures, and coagulative tumor cell necrosis.
 The differential diagnosis, which includes spindle cell carcinoma, spindle cell melanoma, fibrosarcoma, malignant peripheral nerve sheath tumor, and even biphenotypic sinonasal sarcoma, is wide.

+Signs and symptoms

+The symptoms of leiomyosarcomas tend to be the effects of the tumor growing in its primary location, disrupting nearby organs and tissues.

+Because LMS is a widespread disease, the symptoms vary based on the location and size of the tumor.
+Some of the symptoms include nausea and vomiting, palpable lumps, pain, bleeding, and unintentional weight loss.